|116U.05||EXPLORE MINNESOTA TOURISM.|

 (iii) set construction and operations, wardrobe, accessories, and related services;

 (iv) photography, sound synchronization, lighting, and related services;

 (v) editing and related services;

-(c) Notwithstanding any other law to the contrary, the Minnesota Film and TV Board may make reimbursements of: (1) up to 25 percent of production costs for films that locate production outside the metropolitan area, as defined in section 473.121, subdivision 2, or that incur a minimum Minnesota expenditure of $1,000,000 in the metropolitan area within a 12-month period; or (2) up to 20 percent of production costs for films that incur less than $1,000,000 in Minnesota production costs in the metropolitan area within a 12-month period.
+(c) Notwithstanding any other law to the contrary, the Minnesota Film and TV Board may make reimbursements of: (1) up to 20 percent of film production costs for films that locate production outside the metropolitan area, as defined in section 473.121, subdivision 2, or that incur production costs in excess of $5,000,000 in the metropolitan area within a 12-month period; or (2) up to 15 percent of film production costs for films that incur production costs of $5,000,000 or less in the metropolitan area within a 12-month period.

 (a) The director shall:

 (1) publish, disseminate, and distribute informational and promotional materials;

 (2) promote and encourage the coordination of Minnesota tourism promotion efforts with other state agencies and develop multiagency marketing strategies when appropriate;